-The Z6 brings good news for videographers, though.
+The Z6 brings good news for videographers.
 First, it offers full frame uncropped 4K video downsampled from oversampled 6K feature.
 This is recognised as being the best way to get the sharpest video.
 Second, the Nikkor Z lenses have been designed with silent autofocus and reduced focus ‘breathing’ and focus shift when zooming.
-It’s also possible to capture 10-bit video to an external recorder with Nikon N-Log for extended dynamic range when grading your video later.
+It’s also possible to capture 10-bit video to an external recorder with Nikon N-Log for extended dynamic range when grading your video later – or 12-bit ProRes RAW to an Atomos Ninja V.

 Nikon says the Z6 offers exposure metering down to -4EV with lenses of f/2 and faster.
 It also offers touchscreen control, including touch focus and touch shutter modes, and there’s a DSLR style status screen on the top.
 It’s a lot like the panels on the Fujifilm X-H1 and Canon EOS R – Sony’s full frame mirrorless models don’t have this.

 Usually, the Nikon Z6 is available in three kits:

 • Z6 24-70 Kit: Nikon Z 24-70mm f/4 S